calamari99/dsci-310-group-12-dreamteam/README.md

 ` docker push <userID/imagename:tagname>
 -->

 4a.
-Copy and paste a URL that was populated in step 3 starting with:
+Copy and paste the URL into a browser that was populated in step 3 starting with:
 - `http://127.0.0.1:8888/lab?token=<token>`

-5. Open jupyter notebook in notebooks folder and run all cells.
+5. Move to notebooks folder, open `submission.ipynb` and run all cells.

 ---

 Generate Report

-1. To generate report in html file move to home repository folder and run:
+1. To generate report as a html outout, move to home repository folder and run:
 - `make`
 - Note: the generated html file `notebook.html` will be populated in the notebooks/render folder